bevyengine/bevy-website/release-content/0.14/migration-guides/12163_Migrate_from_LegacyColor_to_bevy_colorColor.md

 #### CSS Constants

 The various CSS color constants are no longer stored directly on `Color`.
-Instead, they’re defined in the `Srgba` color space, and accessed via `bevy::color::palettes::css`.
-Call `.into()` on them to convert them into a `Color` for quick debugging use, and consider using the much prettier `tailwind` palette for prototyping.
-Furthermore, the `LIME_GREEN` color has been renamed to `LIMEGREEN` to comply with the standard naming.
+Instead, they’re defined in the `Srgba` color space, and accessed via `bevy::color::palettes`.
+Call `.into()` on them to convert them into a `Color` for quick debugging use.
+Please note that these palettes are not necessarily 1:1 with the constants defined previously as somes names and colors have been changed.
+If you need the same color as before, consider copying the constant into your own code.

 ```rust
 // Before